JohanHorsmans/cds-visual-exam-2021/README.md

 <!-- DATA -->
 ## Data

-The Data-folder contains the following files:
+The data-folder contains the following files:

 |File|Description|
 |:--------|:-----------|